intentor/adic/README.md

 **NOTE**: these examples are not yet implemented on the current version.

-### Hello World
+### 1. Hello World

-Simple binding a dependency to a MonoBehaviour that displays "Hello World".
+Binds and resolves a dependency that writes "Hello, world" on the console.

-Shows the basics of how to setup a scene for dependency using the ContextRoot.
+Shows the basics of how to setup a scene for dependency injection using the ContextRoot.

-### Binding Game Objects
+### 2. Binding Game Objects

-Binds MonoBehaviours to new and existing game objects and allows them to share dependencies.
+Binds components to new and existing game objects and allows them to share dependencies.

-### Binding Interfaces

-Binds interfaces to MonoBehaviours and regular classes

-### Using conditions
+### 3. Using conditions

 Exemplify the use of identifiers and conditions for a better dependency injection

-### Prefabs
+### 4. Prefabs

-Exemplify the use of binding to prefabs
+Exemplify the binding to prefabs.

-### Commander
+### 5. Commander

 Exemplify the binding and using of commands to execute complex actions.

-### InjectCrush
+### 6. InjectCrush

 A very simple Candy Crush like game to exemplify the complete use of the framework and its extensions.